fltk/fltk/README.txt

     Microsoft and Windows are registered trademarks of Microsoft Corporation.
-UNIX is a registered trademark of the X/Open Group, Inc.  OpenGL is a registered trademark of Silicon Graphics, Inc.  Mac OS is a registered trademark of Apple Computers, Inc.
+UNIX is a registered trademark of the X/Open Group, Inc.  OpenGL is a registered trademark of Silicon Graphics, Inc.  macOS is a registered trademark of Apple Computers, Inc.

 COPYRIGHT

-    FLTK is copyright 1998-2023 by Bill Spitzak and others, see the CREDITS file for more info.
+    FLTK is copyright 1998-2023 by Bill Spitzak and others, see the CREDITS.txt file for more info.

     This library is free software.
 Distribution and use rights are outlined in the file "COPYING" which should have been included with